mdiamantino/Multiple_Longest_Common_Substrings/README.md

 ## About

-* **Problem :** Given at least two strings, find the longest common substring(s) - Note: there can be many of same length.
+* **Problem :** Given at least two strings, find the longest common substring(s) - Note: there can be many of the same length.
-* **This solution** has a O(n) time complexity.
-This is achieved via suffix arrays, longest common prefix arrays and sliding windows.
+* **This solution** has an O(n) time complexity.
+This is achieved via suffix arrays, longest common prefix arrays, and sliding windows.
 * **Clarifications :** The project can be executed as:
-    * Command line program : to find the longest common strand of bytes between *n* files in a specified directory;
+    * Command-line program: to find the longest common strand of bytes between *n* files in a specified directory;
-    * An API to use the algorithm with any vector of strings (or vector of characters, or integers).
+    * An API to use the algorithm with any vector of strings (or vector of characters or integers).

 ## Installation